ktnrg45/pyps4-2ndscreen/.github/ISSUE_TEMPLATE/cover-art-incorrect-or-not-found.md

 ---

 **Media Data**
-Please post the exact information which is shown from running the module:
+Please post the exact information shown from running the module:
+Also note if cover art is not found or is incorrect.
+Symbols in the title are important, don't forget to include them.

 **Title of Media**: eg. "Call of Duty™"
 **SKU ID**: eg. "CUSA00123"

-Also note if cover art is not found or incorrect.

-Also post the region your are using in the module.
 **Region**: eg. "United States"